what-major-should-I-choose-the-key-to-your-future

 your-commitment

 Different majors require different levels of commitment in terms of time, effort, and resources.
-Some majors call for more challenging coursework, extended study sessions, or additional certifications or exams.
+Some majors, for example a STEM major, call for more challenging coursework, extended study sessions, and a commitment to mastering complex concepts.

 Think about the time and effort you are willing and able to devote to your major while keeping in mind your own personal responsibilities, such as your job, family, or extracurricular activities.
 If you have a busy schedule or other commitments, consider a more flexible major that offers part-time or online options.